Version 0.1 · Public Draft

 AIRCP composes with the protocol stack that already exists.

 Four open protocols define agentic commerce today.
 MCP exposes tools to agents.
 A2A connects agents to agents.
 AP2 authorizes agent-initiated payments.
 UCP handles checkout and order management.
-AIRCP completes the stack with the catalog semantic layer — the layer the other four assume exists but do not define.
+AIRCP completes the stack with the Enhanced Catalog Layer.
+A fifth layer — the Relevancy Reasoning Layer, where agents match catalog data against a specific buyer — is intentionally out of protocol scope, where AI agents compete.

 | Layer | Protocol | What it defines | Status |